ghall89/ghall.space/src/pages/about.md

 My name is **Graham**, a web developer from Rhode Island.

-When I'm not writing code, I'm usually enjoying one of my other hobbies; video games, music, hiking, photography, art, the list goes on...
+When I'm not writing code, I'm usually enjoying one of my other hobbies; video games, board games, music, hiking, photography, art, the list goes on...

 I also like writing about stuff, so I put together this site to share whatever's on my mind about the world of tech, gaming, life, web development, and whatever else strikes my fancy.